cr4zys4mw1se/x42-bash-scripts/README.md

 2. Update an existing FullNode on a regular device (pc, vps etc) or on an ARM based device.
 ___

+`aio-installer.sh` - Menu allows you to select what you would like to do:
+   * Install X42-FullNode from scratch
+   * Update existing X42-FullNode
+   * Install to an ARM device
+   * Update an ARM device

+It will install .NET SDK if not installed and .NET runtime for the ARM device.
+Runs on:
+   * Ubuntu 16.04-19.04
+   * Debian 9
+   * CentOS
+   * Fedora 27 and 28
+___

 `install.sh` - Detects which Ubuntu release *`16.04 - 19.04`* is used.
 Installs .NET SDK based on Ubuntu release, if already installed, it continues to download the X42-FullNode repo.
 Builds the x42node and moves the needed files to a folder *`(/home/$USER/x42node | ~/x42node)`*.
 Finishes by creating a service file *`(x42node.service)`* that enables x42node to startup at boot.

 `update.sh` - Will verify if you have the X42-FullNode folder.
 It will either update or download accordingly.
 Stops the `x42node.service`.
 Runs the normal build process and starts the `x42node.service` when finished. *__Read the [Side-Notes](#side-notes)__ if you're __not__ using __`x42node.service`__.*